 Prepared by Mawlana Mateen A. Khan MD, Dr. Ramzan Judge PharmD, Dr. Samad Tirmizi PharmD, and Mufti Adil Farooki MD.

-(Other vaccines have not been evaluated yet due to lack of information and/or vaccine unavailability.)
+(See links below for more detailed explanations.
+Other vaccines have not been evaluated yet due to lack of information and/or vaccine unavailability in the US.)

 In December 2019, the World Health Organization was alerted to an outbreak which would eventually be identified as SARS-CoV-2 or COVID-19.
 Caused by a betacoronavirus, COVID-19 most often effects the lower respiratory tract.
 The virus binds to angiotensin converting enzyme 2 (ACE2) receptor, which is found in almost all organs of the body especially the lungs, brain, and gut.
 Therefore, the virus has the potential to affect most of the body.
 On March 11, 2020, the WHO officially declared it a pandemic as it quickly spread across the globe.
-As of December 5, 2020, there are over 67 million worldwide cases and over 1.5 million deaths have been attributed to it.[i]
+As of February 2, 2021, there are over 103 million worldwide cases and over 2.2 million deaths have been attributed to it.[i]
 In an unprecedented move, countries across the world embarked on an effort to quickly develop drugs and vaccines.
-This article will briefly discuss the vaccines currently available in the United States including the permissibility or impermissibility of their ingredients in the Sharī`ah.
+Linked below are articles which discuss the vaccines currently available or soon to be available in the United States including the permissibility or impermissibility of their ingredients in the Sharī`ah.
 It makes no assessment of the vaccines’ medical benefit or lack thereof.
 One should consult a qualified and trusted medical personnel to better assess personal benefit.